Content watched by Whocopied.me Skip to Content

 Woman on horse on a road

-Horses as Vehicles vs. Horses as Livestock
+Horse as Vehicles vs. Horse as Livestock

-Individual rules can vary from region to region with regards to exactly when and where you can ride, but for the most part – it’s legal to ride your horse on the road except where expressly forbidden.
+Individual rules can vary from region to region with regard to exactly when and where you can ride, but for the most part – it’s legal to ride your horse on the road except where expressly forbidden.

+Horse-drawn carriages and sleighs are considered “slow-moving vehicles,” and are also governed by traffic laws.
+However, there are some exceptions for carriages – usually regarding tourism.
 For example, you can usually drive your own horse and buggy down the road to the corner store, but you may need a specific commercial license if you want to pick up passengers.

 Horseman on a rural road in autumn time

-General Rules for Drivers
+Traffic Rules for Drivers

-“Every person having control or charge of a vehicle shall, whenever upon any way and approaching any horse, drive, manage, and control such vehicle in such a manner as to exercise every reasonable precaution to prevent the frightening of such horse, and to insure the safety and protection of any person riding or driving the same.” (source)
+“Every person having control or charge of a vehicle shall, whenever upon any way and approaching any horse, drive, manage, and control such vehicle in such a manner as to exercise every reasonable precaution to prevent the frightening of such horse, and to insure the safety and protection of any person riding or driving the same.”

-General Rules for Riders
+Traffic Rules for Riders

 Caution Horses Road Sign